2023 Tournament Rules

 Any fish found to have bullet wounds or any unnatural damage will be disqualified (This does not include gaff and/or harpoon marks).

-Disposal of fish and/or fish parts is the responsibility of the angler after the Weigh Master releases the fish.
+Disposal of fish and/or fish parts is the sole responsibility of the angler after the Weighmaster releases the fish.
 DO NOT dump fish entrails and/or heads at the marina.
-In most cases innards and head will be retained by weigh master to researchers for research purposes and then become their responsibility for disposal.
+In most cases innards and head will be retained by weighmaster and given to researchers for research purposes and then become their responsibility for disposal.

-Once released by the weigh master, participants may sell their catch dockside to the local buyer of their choice.
+Once released by the weighmaster, participants are solely responsible for the disposition of their fish.
+They may sell their catch dockside to the local buyer of their choice, if present.

 All fish weighed in for prize eligibility must be caught from a boat registered in this tournament by 7:00 p.m. on the eve of the tournament.
 In the event of mechanical failure, PRIOR to that time and date, Captain and Crew may request that they fish an alternative boat.
 Any such changes MUST be approved by the Tournament Rules Committee.